 Example prompt: “I’m surprised you chose such an interesting outfit.”

 Crazy people often phrase things passive-aggressively; you might get the sense they’re insulting you, but it’s not clear.

-Call them out like this, by saying “Hmm, why do you say that?” in a completely neutral tone of voice, and they will change tack and pretend they meant to say something neutral/friendly all along.
+Call them out like this, by saying “Hmm, why do you say that?” in a completely neutral tone of voice, and they’ll change tack and pretend they meant to say something neutral/friendly all along.

 Go with the direction change.
-You already know you can’t trust this person; you’re just trying to have as pleasant an interaction as possible, in the meantime.
+You already know you can’t trust this person; you’re just trying to have as pleasant an interaction as possible in the moment.

 11. “Well, that’s nice that that’s your opinion.”

-You must phrase this in a way that comes naturally to you, so you can say it in a pleasant, upbeat, offhand tone of voice.
-You’re basically saying “Opinions are like assholes.
-Everyone has one,” but in a more positive/neutral-sounding way.
+Phrase this in a way that comes naturally to you, so you can say it in a pleasant, upbeat, offhand tone of voice.
+You’re saying, “Opinions are like assholes.
+Everyone has one,” but in a more neutral way.

 (If they’re like the person I said this to, they will sputter “That doesn’t even make sense,” and leave you alone.
 Success.)

 I did not come up with this magical phrase—I read about it many years ago on Jezebel or The Hairpin or something (upon googling what to say in a tricky situation)—but now I can’t find the article anywhere.